matthewphamilton/r4dev/content/en/docs/Getting-started/Software/Libraries/Installation/Foundation/index.en.md

 ---
-title: Installing the framework foundation
+title: Installing the ready4 framework foundation library
 linkTitle: "Foundation"
 author: Matthew Hamilton
-date: "2022-12-12"
+date: "2022-12-22"
 description: The ready4 framework foundation is the first ready4 library you should install.
 slug: Foundation
 weight: 1